 - Do not smoke

 Although research is always subject to change, we hope this helps you make a more informed decision when considering a vasectomy.
-If you have additional concerns, please contact board-certified urologist Peter Burrows, MD today by calling (520) 731-0600.
+If you have additional concerns, please contact board-certified urologist Peter Burrows, MD.
+Schedule an appointment at our urology clinic in Tucson, AZ by calling (520) 731-0600.